ibm-cloud-docs/Cloudant/query/using_views.md

 See the example to retrieve a list of the first 10 documents including the full content of them from the `small-appliances` partition of a database, applying the user-created `byApplianceProdId` view.

-Client libraries use `POST` method instead of `GET` because they have the same behaviour.
+Client libraries use `POST` method instead of `GET` because they have the same behavior.
 {: tip}
 {: java}
 {: node}